Key Takeaways

 - Thorough preparedness: They are often well-equipped to handle challenges due to foresight.

-- Realistic expectations: Their grounded outlook can sometimes prevent disappointment based on pragmatic assessment.
+- Realistic expectations: Their grounded outlook can sometimes prevent disappointment by providing a pragmatic assessment.

 - Potential Pitfalls: